Puppychan/bird-bay-lag-game/README.md

+# Bird Bay Lag Game Project
-# Group Project - Group 13 OS - Game
+Group Project - Group 13 OS - Game

-**_NOTE_**: There is no difference in running Windows, or Mac OS systems, because the Makefile handles different OS system cases.
-By testing on both the team members' MAC and Windows, you also do not need to create **_object_** folder by yourself.
-However, if you still cannot run by following these below steps [here](#instruction):

-- Firstly, creating **_object_** folder in the root.
-- If you still cannot run, run `make cleanall-run` in the terminal/ console in the root.
-- If you still cannot run, please contact us [here](#contact-us).
+EEET2490_G13_GroupProject
 # Instruction
+## Prerequisites
+- You have installed latest version of [Docker Desktop](https://docs.docker.com/get-docker/)
+- You have installed [Git Client](https://git-scm.com/downloads) - if you want to clone the project using git in terminal.
+- You have IDE or text edit files.
+(I use Visual Studio Code in this case).
+## Clone project
+-  Clone the project `git clone https://github.com/Puppychan/bird-bay-lag-game`
+-
 ## Running on QUEMU

 - Open terminal or console in the root